 …Christian longed to return to more creative and entrepreneurial endeavors…

 In January 2019, at the age of 46, Christian launched Strange Stars LLC, based in Minnesota.
-In this next chapter of his story, the Strangest Star hopes to incubate several of his future business ideas and products, invest in great concepts by other enthusiastic and talented entrepreneurs, and to grow a new organization according to the values and lessons learned over the years.
+In this next chapter of his story, the Strangest Star hopes to incubate several of his future business ideas and products, and to grow a new organization according to the values and lessons learned over the years.

 Christian is particularly interested in how technologies such as VR and AR will mix with physical items to create new hybrid platforms for consumer products and narrative experiences.